Francesc-Muyas/ABB/README.md

 * ABB_list

 It obtains a new callability score list based on a new subset of samples.
-This list labels positions of the genome with values between 0 and 1, which represent the precision of being a systematic error.
+This list labels positions of the genome with values between 0 and 1, which represent the precision of being a systematic error (the greater ABB score, the more probable to be a systematic error).
 The input vcf must be a multi-sample calling vcf.
 The output of this script can be used as ABB_FILE for other applications like ABB_annotation or ABB_association.
 To have reliable ABB values (able to detect recurrent biased allele balance positions) we recommend at least 80 samples in the multi-sample vcf file.

 ```